fraterrisus/walkthroughs/aethus/index.md

 **In the early game:** Mine as much Sandstone as you can.
 Put Sandstone (and Shards) in the [Stone Crusher](/aethus/items#stone-crusher) to convert it to [Solazine](/aethus/items#solazine) and [Kalynite Ore](/aethus/items#kalynite-ore).
 Put the Ore in the [Basic Smelter](/aethus/items#basic-smelter) to convert it to [Kalynite Bars](/aethus/items#kalynite-bar).
 Bring the Solazine and the Bars to the [Crafting Table](/aethus/items#crafting-table) and make [Mining Explosives](/aethus/items#mining-explosives), which sell for $150 a pop.

 **In the middle game:** Build yourself a [Prospecting Bench](/aethus/items#prospecting-bench) (you need a [Superheating Kiln](/aethus/items#superheating-kiln) first so you can make [Hardened Glass](/aethus/items#hardened-glass)).
 This will cause Geodes of various types to start appearing.
-Geodes will sell for 2x the price of a normal gemstone of the same variety, but you shouldn't ever sell geodes directly; bring them to the Prospecting Bench and play the minigame to convert them into gemstones.
-You'll almost certainly get two or more gemstones and you're likely to get higher-quality ones, which means you'll come out ahead over selling the raw geode.
+Geodes will sell for 2x the price of a normal gemstone of the same variety, but you're better off bringing them to the Prospecting Bench and playing the minigame to convert them into gemstones. **FIXME:** You'll almost certainly get two or more gemstones and you're likely to get higher-quality ones, which means you'll come out ahead over selling the raw geode.

 **In the late stages:** You don't really need credits at this point, but you also have plenty of things you can sell for cash if you're trying to buy an expensive blueprint.